Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Preliminaries

 where $S(a,b;q)$ is the Kloosterman sum which is defined as follows:

-\end{lemma} \begin{proof} See \cite{miller-schmid} for the proof. \end{proof} To apply Lemma \ref{gl3voronoi} in our setup, we need to extract the integral transform's oscillations.
-To this end, we state the following lemma. \begin{lemma} Let $G_{\pm}(x)$ be as above, with support in the interval $[X,2X]$.
+\end{lemma} \begin{proof} See \cite{miller-schmid}. \end{proof} We need to extract the oscillations of the integral transform $G_{\pm}$.
+To this end, we have the following lemma: \begin{lemma} Let $G_{\pm}(x)$ be as above, and $g(x) \in C_c^{\infty}(X,2X)$.
 Then for any fixed integer $K \geq 1$ and $xX \gg 1$, we have